 Data is shifted out of the SDO pin under control of the serial clock (SCK), see Figure 3.
-Whenever $\overline{\text{CS}}$ is HIGH, SDO remains high impedance and any externally generated

-SCK clock pulses are ignored by the internal data out shift register.
+Whenever CS is HIGH, SDO remains high impedance and any externally generated SCK clock pulses are ignored by the internal data out shift register.

-In order to shift the conversion result out of the device, $\overline{CS}$ must first be driven LOW. $\overline{EOC}$ is seen at the SDO pin of the device once $\overline{CS}$ is pulled LOW. $\overline{EOC}$ changes real time from HIGH to LOW at the completion of a conversion.
+In order to shift the conversion result out of the device, CS must first be driven LOW.
+EOC is seen at the SDO pin of the device once CS is pulled LOW.
+EOC changes real time from HIGH to LOW at the completion of a conversion.
 This signal may be used as an interrupt for an external microcontroller.
-Bit 18 ( $\overline{EOC}$ ) can be captured on the first rising edge of SCK.
+Bit 18 (EOC) can be captured on the first rising edge of SCK.
 Bit 17 is shifted out of the device on the first falling edge of SCK.
 The final data bit (Bit 0) is shifted out on the falling edge of the 18th SCK and may be latched on the rising edge of the 19th SCK pulse.
 On the falling edge of the 19th SCK pulse.
-On the falling edge of the 19th SCK pulse, SDO goes HIGH indicating the initiation of a new conversion cycle.
-This bit serves as $\overline{EOC}$ (Bit 18) for the next conversion cycle.
+On the falling edge of the 19th SCK pulse.
+This bit serves as EOC (Bit 18) for the next conversion cycle.
 Table 2 summarizes the output data format.